983632847/USCL/README.md

 Coming soon.

 #### Environment
-The code is developed with an Intel Xeon Silver 4210R CPU@2.4GHz and a single Nvidia Tesla V100 GPU.
+The code is developed with an Intel Xeon Silver 4210R CPU @ 2.4GHz and a single Nvidia Tesla V100 GPU.

 ### License